 Mark Walsh is creative professional specialising in architectural photography and is based in Melbourne Australia.

-I’ve been photographing building exteriors and interiors for years, both professionally and for personal pleasure.
-When I see or enter a building I’m immediately drawn to the play of light and the harmony of materials and geometry.
+When I see or enter a building I’m immediately drawn to the play of light and the harmony of materials & geometry.
 But what most interests me is the overall ‘feeling’ that a building or internal space can evoke in the average visitor.

 Architecture in general but interiors in particular have the ability to effect people subconsciously.
-A person’s response to walking into a space can be subtle and immediate.
+A person’s response to walking into a space can be immediate and subtle.
 It’s an intimate but public reaction, a dialogue between two strangers.
 I think it’s the job of a well made photograph to be faithful to this interplay.

-Where possible I always try to bring authenticity a photograph, avoiding the cold and clinical imagery so often seen.
-In order to preserve the feel of the scene I prefer to use natural light and capture in camera as much as I can.
+Where possible I always try to bring authenticity a photograph, avoiding the cold and clinical imagery so often seen in Architectural Photography.
+To preserve the feel of the scene I prefer to use natural light whenever possible and capture in camera as much as I can.
 I also like to have people included in an image to give the space a true sense of a living/working environment.

-In my commercial work my main aim is to render the Architects or Interior Designers ideas faithfully into a thin slice of time while preserving that spontaneous reaction in the viewer.
+In my commercial work my main aim is to render the Architects or Interior Designers ideas faithfully into a thin slice of time while still preserving that spontaneous sense of wonder.

 Lunette [in development]